andrewrlynch/andrewrlynch.github.io/pages/cv.md

 **Graduate Research Assistant** (2017-2023) <br>
 University of Wisconsin - Madison <br>
 _Genomics, computation, and cell and molecular biology to improve measures of chromosomal instability in cancer._

-**Steering Committee** (2021-2023) <br>
-Cellular and Molecular Training Program, University of Wisconsin - Madison <br>
-_Represented graduate student perspective and interest in the governance of the Cellular and Molecular PhD Training Program._

-**Recruitment Leader** (2018-2021) <br>
-Cellular and Molecular Training Program, University of Wisconsin - Madison <br>
-_Student-side planning and execution of recruitment weekend for Cellular and Molecular PhD Training Program._

 **Adult Family Home Caregiver** (2013-2017) <br>
 Reality Unlimited <br>